-Your transmission may be back to normal but there may be underlying issues that you need to address.
-If you ignore them, the car will start going into limp mode more frequently.
+Your transmission may be back to normal, but there may be underlying issues that you need to address.
+If you ignore them, the car will go into limp mode more frequently.
 Don’t forget that first warning!
-You need to find the reason your transmission is going into limp mode or not shifting.
+It would be best to discover why your transmission is going into limp mode or not shifting.

-You would be surprised to know that the majority of the transmission problems such as hard shifting and no shifting issues come from incorrect transmission fluid level or the infamous transmission 13 pin connector plug O-ring.
+You would be surprised to know that most transmission problems, such as hard shifting and no shifting issues, come from incorrect transmission fluid level or the infamous transmission 13-pin connector plug O-ring.
 These are easy fixes that you can even tackle yourself.
-Mercedes-Benz transmissions are very solid, and whole transmission replacement is very rarely needed.
-The 5-speed transmission that was used between 1995 up to 2008 is one of the best transmission ever built.
+Mercedes-Benz transmissions are very solid, and whole transmission replacement is rarely needed.
+The 5-speed transmission that was used between 1995 to 2008 is one of the best transmissions ever built.
 Now let’s see if we can help you troubleshoot your transmission.

-By continuing to read this article you agree to use this information at your own risk.
+You agree to use this information at your own risk by continuing to read this article.